papageo-dev/UDP_Server-Client_for_Windows/README.md

  This is a UDP Client, written in C programming language, that can run on Windows operating systems, with the help of <winsock2.h> library.
  It connects with a Server, asks user for data packages(messages) and send them to a receiver(Server).
- Program is also updates user(Client), with messages(Success, Error, etc).
+ Program is also informs user(Client), with messages(Success, Error, etc).
  (You can find more information in comments in the source code file "client.c".)